-I had a family member that would scoff every time they would see a Toyota Prius, or a Nissan Leaf, or any car with the hybrid badge on it drive by.
+I have a family member who scoffs when they see a Toyota Prius, or a Nissan Leaf, or any car with the hybrid badge on it drive by.

 “They think they are helping the environment, but the damage their batteries do to the environment is insane.”

 So I started digging: I began looking through polls on why people buy hybrid and electric cars, through white papers on hybrid car batteries environmental impact, and at stories on why hybrid cars may not actually be helping the environment.
 I was searching to find out if hybrid batteries are indeed that big a deal, and if there were perhaps other issues that weren’t being talked about publicly.

 This is what I was able to find; I’m not going to give you my opinion, just the facts.
 Armed with the information I’m about to give, you can then decide for yourself if hybrid cars are a blessing for the environment or a ticking time bomb.

 Plug-in hybrids and Battery Electrical Vehicles need to be plugged into a 120 volt power source in order to fully charge their electric only systems.
 The reason this is can be problematic is that this means they are effectively tapping whatever type of power plant is producing that energy; be it coal, green energy, nuclear, etc. In the case of California, there is little impact to the environment due to the fact that 80% of their power is clean energy; solar, wind, hydroelectric, etc.